 Within the context of Kinsta’s Application Hosting, an application is a set of instructions executed by a server to perform one or more tasks.
 Our current infrastructure is designed to serve and support the deployment of applications with a server behind the application.

 For the best possible compatibility with our service, we recommend following the guidelines of The Twelve-Factor App (aka Cloud-Native apps).
 This will ensure your application is ready to work in an ephemeral/stateless environment like our Application Hosting.

 You should see a new sidebar menu named Applications.
 Once you’ve added one or more services, you’ll see them listed here.

 Application and Database Hosting is integrated straight into MyKinsta.

-We have Quick Start Examples available for these languages and some frameworks like Ruby on Rails and Laravel, static site hosting with Gatsby, and some examples of how to send emails using PHP or Node.js with Application and Database Hosting.
+We have Quick Start Examples available for these and other languages and frameworks we support, including some examples of how to send emails using PHP or Node.js with Application and Database Hosting.

 You can deploy an application through Docker using a Dockerfile, which means you can package any configuration you’d like, and we’ll be able to run it for you.
-We also have hello world repositories for getting started with a Dockerfile.
+We also have hello world repositories with Dockerfiles.

 You are welcome to test the repositories available on Github.